 - Establish a framework for cross-language execution.

-- Provide an object-oriented model to support implementing various languages on .NET platform.
+- Provide an object-oriented model to support implementing various languages on a .NET implementation.

 - Define a set of rules that all languages must follow when it comes to working with types.

 - Provide a library that contains the basic primitive types that are used in application development (such as,